WORLD ECONOMIC FORUM: DAVOS 2021 (SINGAPORE)

 Davos takes place at Davos-Klosters, a tourist resort situated in the high Alps in Switzerland.
 It is one of the biggest winter sports areas in Europe and the continent's highest-lying town.

 The aim of the Davos summit is to bring together the top world leaders to debate the most pressing global problems and seek solutions to these challenges.
 And they do it in the Davos spirit, based on interdisciplinary, informal and direct interaction among peers.

-The 2020 summit was the 50th edition of this annual meeting.
+The Davos 2021 conference will be the 51st edition of this annual meeting.

 What are the goals of the World Economic Forum?